 “Heimler,” the captain interjected tersely.
 “You might be under question of the state, but you have to realize that you still represent Capricorn and you represent me.
 Have some dignity.
 We’ve all lost things.
 That doesn’t mean we should grovel—”

-“With all due respect, Captain, you used to represent me,” Heimler drew.
+“With all due respect, Hauptmann, you used to represent me,” Heimler drew.
 “Pride is meaningless before dedication.”
 He balled his fists.
 “The government put an unfair burden on my son even though he was barely an adult and forced him into an early grav—”

 “And what do you think you’re doing now?”
+The captain frowned.